SmartDataAnalytics/DL-Learner/trunk/components-ext/src/main/resources/tbsl/models/README-Models.txt

 University of Tübingen.
 See:
 http://www.ims.uni-stuttgart.de/projekte/CQPDemos/Bundestag/help-tagset.html
 Performance:
-96.91% on the first half of the remaining 20% of the Negra corpus (dev set) (90.41% on unknown words)
+96.90% on the first half of the remaining 20% of the Negra corpus (dev set) (90.33% on unknown words)

+german-fast.tagger
+8x speed improvement over "accurate".
+Performance:
+96.61% overall / 86.72% unknown.